 Blueberry plants grow well if mulched heavily with straw or sawdust.
 Mulching is recommended for small home plantings.
 Heavy straw mulches are not advised for commercial plantations because of the great fire hazard.
-Sawdust mulches are satisfactory commercially provided sufficient sawdust can be obtained.
+Sawdust mulches are satisfactory commercially providing sufficient sawdust can be obtained.
 The mulch must be heavy, preferably 6 to 8 inches thick, which means that an enormous amount of mulching material is needed per acre.
 It will probably be necessary to add some mulch material each year.
+Larger amounts of fertilizer will be needed if a sawdust mulch is used.